intel/intel-cloud-optimizations-azure/kubeflow/pipelines/XGBoost/README.md

 ## Running the Kubeflow Pipeline

-### I. Create the Pipeline yaml file
+### I. Create the Pipeline Script

-The python code for our pipeline is located in the `src` directory.
-To generate the yaml file for the pipeline, run the following command:
+Now we will generate the pipeline file from the python script in the `src` directory.
+Before generating the pipeline file, ensure you have installed `kfp` version 2.0.1 or above.

 ```
 cd src